benjaminion/LLL_docs/lll_abi.rst

 The data occupies as much space as required by the length, rounded up to a multiple of 32 bytes/whole words.
 For ``string`` and ``bytes`` types, the data occupies one byte per unit of length specified.
-Simple one dimensional arrays occupy one 32 byte word per element.
+Simple one-dimensional arrays occupy one 32 byte word per element.

 The ABI Specification has a `good example